Arianism and Its Influence Today

 Council of Nicea

-318 bishops from the East and a few from the West came to the Council in Nicea.
+Three-hundred-eighteen (318) bishops from the East and a few from the West came to the Council in Nicea.
 They debated the matters for quite a while, but no agreement was reached.
 Eventually, the Arians made the mistake of presenting a statement of their faith from Eusebius of Nicomedia.
 Brown comments, “It frankly and flatly denied the deity of Christ, stunning even the least acute of the uncommitted majority.”2 As a result, “It was roundly rejected.”3 The Arians appealed to Eusebius of Caesarea who drew up a creed that would become the blueprint for the Nicene Creed.
 Constantine himself acted and advocated the addition of homoousios (consubstantial).
-Most of the Arian bishops gave in and the emperor commanded that the writings of Arius be burned.
+Most of the Arian bishops gave in, and the emperor commanded that the writings of Arius be burned.

 Despite the efforts of the emperor, the Nicene Creed did not completely settle the issue.
 The emperor soon began to listen to Arian sympathizers.
 He even reinstated Eusebius of Nicomedia.
 He also removed some pro-Nicene bishops.
 After Constantine’s death, his three sons allowed many of the pro-Nicene bishops to return to their positions.